Mud Season 2014

 General Contact: Visitor Center

-This closure basically covers the Long Trail and its side trails from Mt.
-Ellen in Waitsfield to the Northern Terminus.
+This closure basically covers the Long Trail and its side trails from Mount Ellen in Waitsfield to the Northern Terminus.

 Date Areas usually suitable for hiking: